amchagas/kerko/README.md

   * `KERKO_ZOTERO_END`: Load items from Zotero until the specified position.
     Defaults to `0` (no limit).
 Useful only for development/tests.

+**Caution:** Many of the configuration variables cause changes to the structure of Kerko's cache or search index.
+Changing those variables may require that you rebuild the cache or the search index, and restart the application.
+See the [command line interface](#command-line-interface-cli) for the cleaning and synchronization commands.

 ## Synchronization process